oktadev/okta-blog/_source/_posts/2020-08-07-spring-boot-remote-vs-local-tokens.md

 <a name="changelog"></a>
 **Changelog**:

 * Dec 22, 2020: Updated post to work with Spring Boot 2.4.1 and explicitly set the OAuth scope, as Spring Security no longer provides a default value.
-(Thanks for the suggestion Wolf!)
+Thanks for the suggestion, Wolf!
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-spring-jwt-and-opaque-token-example/commit/d5b63e989f52498eda3f5773a75f3733e0f12b23).
+Changes to this post can be viewed in [oktadeveloper/okta-blog#508](https://github.com/oktadeveloper/okta-blog/pull/508).